Unfortunately, if sections of your lawn have browned out and not yet recovered, it’s probably not coming back.

 When slit-seeding is most effective

 Ideally, slit-seeding is done in the fall.
 Planting new grass seed in the spring means you can’t apply pre-emergent preventers, like crabgrass or weed killer.
 If you do, it will kill the seed.
 So, waiting to slit-seed in the spring means you’ll need to skip applying the preventers to your lawn.
-This means you will miss that very important window of applying weed control before the summer months.
+This means you will miss that crucial window of opportunity to apply weed control before the summer months.

 Another reason to consider slit-seeding in the fall is that the ground is very wet and saturated from the rains in the spring.
 Running the equipment over the turf will cause ruts and make it almost impossible to split open the soil cleanly.